Treating Alcoholism and Addiction with Psychedelics

 From a recent article in Nature:

 Of 536 participants in six trials, 59% of people receiving LSD reported lower levels of alcohol misuse, compared to 38% of people who received a placebo.
 “We were surprised that the effect was so clear and consistent,” says Krebs.
 She says that the problem with most studies done at that time was that there were too few participants, which limited statistical power.
 “But when you combine the data in a meta-analysis, we have more than 500 patients and there is definitely an effect,” she says.

-It's worth noting that psychedelics are not physical addictive themselves and LSD / mushrooms typically have a low risk of overuse because they become less effective the more frequently they are used, as the body adjusts.
-MDMA and marijuana are not physically addictive but are more likely to be used repeatedly and people with addictive personalities can become psychological dependent on them.
+It's worth noting that psychedelics are not physically addictive and LSD / mushrooms typically have a low risk of overuse because they become less effective the more frequently they are used, as the body adjusts.
+MDMA and marijuana are not physically addictive but are more likely to be used repeatedly and people with addictive personalities can become psychologically dependent on them.